NERC-CEH/vegtaxon/README.md

 ![Image](man/figures/vegtaxon_hex_sticker.png?raw=true)

-PLEASE NOTE: vegtaxon is currently under development.
+PLEASE NOTE: vegtaxon 2.0 is currently under development and will be released soon.
+This update will expand the capabilities of the package by including more species and indicators.
+It will also provide extensive worked through examples.

 Developing models that include data from different sources is becoming an increasingly useful method in vegetation ecology.
 Methodological